NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 OAPP's that use the OASIS API can access all API functions of the various supported providers (networks/platforms/APIs/Protocols) through a simple asbstraction layer built on top of them.

+### OAPPS - Full support for Smart Contracts across ANY supported Provider (Network/platform/API/protocol)

+Smart Contracts will be supported across any of the supported providers (network/platform/API/protocol), so you only need to write the contract once for your OAPP and then deploy your OAPP once and it will then take care of deploying and running your app/smart contract across all supported providers (network/platform/API/protocol).

 <a name="one-api-to-rule-them-all---abstraction-layer-over-the-new-distributed-decentralised-internet"></a>
-### One API To Rule Them All - Abstraction Layer Over The New Distributed Decentralised Internet
+### One API To Rule Them All - Abstraction Layer Over The New Distributed Decentralised Internet (IoT)

 The OASIS API will allow you to connect into everything including e-commerce, trading, security, social networks, blockchains, holochain networks, etc.